Commenced:

 Project: Findhorn Ecovillage

-Posted by Gabrielle Hamm almost 11 years ago
+Posted by Gabrielle Hamm about 11 years ago

 There is an increasing and urgent global need for viable, sustainable human settlements.
 Ecovillages provide environmental, social, economic and spiritual sustainability, and an enhanced quality of life for all.
 Ecovillage communities are cohesive social structures, united by common social and/or spiritual values.
 Working with the simple principle of not taking more away from the Earth than one gives back, ecovillages are consciously diminishing their ecological footprint.
 Ecovillage principles apply equally to urban and rural settings, to both developing and over-developed countries.